 Have you been called to serve?

-And and that we're left to believe that virtually every scrap of National Guard personnel and equipment is being sent there now because there's such a shortage, and yet you're calling from Topeka.
+And we're left to believe that virtually every scrap of National Guard personnel and equipment is being sent there now because there's such a shortage.

-Uh, I guess you haven't received orders to head out to Greensburg.
+I guess you haven't received orders to head out to Greensburg.

 No, absolutely not.

-Well, this doesn't make sense.
+Why this doesn't make sense?

-A drive-by's are saying just things I don't know what to do here.
+I don't know what to do here.

-Uh well, you should call a governor's office.
+Well, you should call the governor's office.

-Tell him I told you to call is that you're available.
+Some of I told you to call is that you're available.

-Oh, and you've been trying to volunteer to get out there and nobody's answering.
+Oh, and you've been trying to volunteer to get out there, and nobody's answering.

 No.